 The purpose of BLM's action is to grant, grant with conditions, or deny the Geothermal Drilling Permit Applications for the Mahogany and Midnight Point projects and the right-of way request for an existing Potato Hills Road.
 The need for the BLM action, to respond to the Geothermal Drilling Permit Applications, arises from the Geothermal Steam Act of 1970 and subsequent implementing regulations.
 Pursuant to this Act, BLM is required to respond to proposed plans, applications, and projects submitted by a geothermal lessee (or the lessee's designated operator).
 BLM is responsible for oversight and regulation of geothermal exploration associated with the federal leases.
-BLM therefore has the responsibility to respond to the proposal by evaluating the Public Lands project and making a decision of whether or not and under what terms to allow the Public Lands project to proceed.
+BLM therefore has the responsibility to respond to the proposal by evaluating the Public Lands project to proceed.

-BLM has a further responsibility to comply with Executive Order 13212 regarding energy-related projects, which directs agencies to "expedite their reviews of permits or take other actions as necessary to accelerate the completion of such projects, while maintaining safety, public health, and environmental protections."
+BLM has a further responsibility to comply with Executive Order 13212 regarding energyrelated projects, which directs agencies to "expedite their reviews of permits or take other actions as necessary to accelerate the completion of such projects, while maintaining safety, public health, and environmental protections."